nestorSag/streaming-gmm/README.md

 the above will use the result of a K-means model fitted with a small sample to set initial weights, means and covariances.

-We can initialize the model as above and then perform gradient ascent (actually, ascent) iterations in a single instruction with:
+We can initialize the model as above and then perform gradient ascent iterations in a single instruction with:

 ```
 val model = GradientGaussianMixture.fit(data,k)